USWNT makes strong SheBelieves Cup start with 1-0 win over Germany

 None of that means nearly as much as the promising play on the field though – in the second half, anyway.

-While 2017 may not be a year with a major women’s tournament, it is already helping to get the bad taste from the Olympics out of the American mouths.
+While 2017 may not be a year with a major women’s tournament, it is already helping to get the bad taste of the Olympics out of the American mouths.

 Leander Schaerlaeckens is a soccer columnist for Yahoo Sports.
 Follow him on Twitter @LeanderAlphabet.